niplav/site/notes.md

 One possible explanation is a social one: owning and using old objects is usually an indicator of low status, and people often want to avoid this.

-Another explanation is that people value the aesthetic quality of the objects they own, and that old objects are usually not regarded as beautiful as newer objects.
+Another explanation is that people value the æsthetic quality of the objects they own, and that old objects are usually not regarded as beautiful as newer objects.